 A roof overlay is when you place a new layer of shingles over existing ones.
 Overlaying includes new flashing and waterproofing materials.
-This option is only available if the roof hasn’t already been overlaid previously.
+This option is only available if the roof hasn’t been overlaid.
 Other terms for roof overlay are “re-roofing” and “shingle over.”

 - Less Expensive.
 Labor costs are considerably less when you shingle over an existing roof.
-Shingling over and existing roof will save you, on average, around $600 than roof replacement.
+Shingling over an existing roof will save you, on average, around $600.

 - Less Mess.
 Re-roofing is much less messy than roof replacement.
 There’s no need for roofing crews to pile up old roofing materials as they work.
 Overlays add to your total savings with fewer cleanup costs and dumpster rentals.

 - Adds Weight.
 Shingles are heavy.
-Two layers are a considerable amount of weight and can put your roof’s structural integrity in jeopardy.
+Two layers are a considerable amount of weight and can jeopardize your roof’s structural integrity.

 - Uneven Look.
 Placing shingles on a weathered roof runs the risk of not looking as good as a new roof.

 - Lower Life Expectancy.
 Shingles installed over an existing roof may not last their full life expectancy due to trapped heat.

 - Missed Roofing Problems.
 Overlaying doesn’t allow you to see what’s underneath to see the decking condition, which could lead to larger problems down the road.

 - Double Costs.
 Sooner or later, you’ll need to replace the roof.
 Instead of replacing one layer of the roof, you’ll have two.
 That means double debris disposal and labor.